How much does a new roof cost?

 To help, we have included this pricing table below which includes the three shingles we offer

-While this is based on square footage averages for the normal roof for a townhome, single family home or an extra large home, what you will first notice is that the price difference between basic three tab shingles (XT25) and Landmark Pro Architectural shingles is typically a couple hundred more…
+While this is based on square footage averages for the standard roof for a townhome, single-family home, or an extra-large home, you will first notice the price difference between basic three-tab shingles (XT25) and Landmark Pro Architectural shingles is typically a couple of hundred more.

-For starters, the material and quality of a architectural shingle is worth every penny compared to the lesser three tab counterpart, but REALLY, it boils down to the shingle warranties.
+For starters, the material and quality of an architectural shingle are worth every penny compared to the lesser three-tab counterpart, but REALLY, it boils down to the shingle warranties.

-In our warranty article we explain the specifics of roofing warranties, but for a quick glance here is a comparison:
+In our warranty article, we explain the specifics of roofing warranties, but for a glance, here is a comparison: